ShTuran/overthewire-bandit/README.md

 this

 .  -> is our current directory

-file* -> will find the files start with word file and match zero or more of the preceding character
+file* -> will find the files start with word 'file'  and  '*' -> match zero or more of the preceding character

 so, final command: